joshayala/fauxReddit/README.md

 + Redux and Redux Toolkit

 ## How to use
-To view the website, click the follwing link:
+To view the website, click the following link:
 ```
 Currently under construction!
 ```